 After many years of undertaking a regular bird survey for Rye Meadows, Peter E. Firth has hung up his binoculars and is no longer walking Rye Meadows to record bird species.
 He is still following our feathered friends avidly elsewhere though.

-We have teamed up with Karl Tarratt of Bisham Owl Group who is going to install an Owl Box in Rye Meadows to, we hope, attract a Barn Owl.
-We have already had Kestrels nesting this year in Rye Meadows and it was a joy to watch the young fledglings trying out their skills in the area.
+We have teamed up with Karl Tarratt of Bisham Owl Group who has installed an Owl Box in Rye Meadows to, we hope, attract a Barn Owl.
+We have already had Kestrels nesting in Rye Meadows and it was a joy to watch the young fledglings trying out their skills in the area.

 Ecological Survey 2016